UdacityFrontEndScholarship/jeevan-rakht/README.md

 ```
 If you get an node-sass module error while running npm start saying app crashed,
+then make sure your node version is 8.11 (not 10.x) and
-then run the command as shown in below image:
+if the issue still persists then run the command as shown in below image:
 ```
 ![image](https://user-images.githubusercontent.com/15084301/39688089-b99528fe-51ee-11e8-9ee2-35ec7a46ccf2.png)